Textualize/textual-web/README.md

 ### Terminal configutation

-You can also add a terminal to the configuration file, in a similar way.
+You can also add terminals to the configuration file, in a similar way.

 ```toml
 [terminal.Terminal]